gersteinlab/chronODE/README.md

 EM10D2246738	0.120000858009469	239089.428129566	0.0557348329407984	0-1	127612.186705749
 EM10D2246742	1.03068354441858	0.886385177421958	0.0237505021001379	0-1	2.88606678854373
 ```
-The derivatives, fitted values, and rescaled values output files will be tab-separated and have a row for each element and a column for each interpolated timepoint:
+The derivatives, fitted values, and rescaled fitted values output files will be tab-separated and have a row for each element and a column for each interpolated timepoint:
 ```
 cCRE_id		X10.5			X11.5			X12.5			X13.5			X14.5			X15.5			X16.5			X21.0
 EM10D1138540	1.51000458715981	1.43871659514363	1.34337943231759	1.23596323549907	1.13599611554697	1.05821095446409	1.00569653913472	0.937419990935623